 Jocelyn Fundoukos - Communications Chair

 Jocelyn is Ladue School District parent who has been active in the community since moving from Los Angeles in 2007.
-She graduated from the University of Virginia with a degree in English Literature and is a free-lance writer with a focus on marketing and business publications.
+She graduated from the University of Virginia with a degree in English Literature and is a free-lance writer.
 She is currently working on her first novel after a twenty-year detour into acting.
 She helped initiate the Mandarin Language Program for the LEF as well as the LEF Quarterly Newsletter and Passport Night at Reed Elementary.

 Amy Barnett – Development Chair

 Amy holds a B.S. in Marketing from Clarkson University and an MBA from the University of Texas, Dallas.
 Amy is now an independent, part-time Marketing and Strategy Consultant after retiring in August, 2014, from a 20+ year marketing career.
 She most recently held the position of Senior Vice President, Strategy at Brierley+Partners, where she led the company’s key growth initiatives, corporate strategy, and held leadership responsibilities for new business, key account relationships, and managed teams of strategists, analysts, and communications specialists.
 In her years of database marketing and Customer Relationship Marketing (CRM) experience for various agencies, she led the development of some of the largest US consumer marketing databases and award-winning loyalty programs for best-in-class brands and Fortune 500 companies.
 Although born in southern Illinois, Amy grew up in northern New York, where her father was a professor at SUNY, Potsdam.
 Amy is a product of public education, and her mother had a long career in teaching, and retired as one of the first female Superintendent of Schools in New York State.
 Amy is married to Marc, and they have 3 children in the Ladue School District.

 Andrea Bezzant—Allocations Chair